Tusk (2014 film): Plot

-Now aware that Wallace is in danger, Ally and Teddy fly to Canada.
-Back at the mansion, Howard continues to mutilate and alter Wallace while relaying his backstory: a Duplessis orphan following his parents' murder, he was physically and sexually abused for five years by the clergy who fostered him, leaving him with severe misanthropy.
-He attaches Wallace to a walrus costume made of human skin, complete with tusks made from Wallace’s severed tibia bones.
-A local detective puts Ally and Teddy in touch with Guy LaPointe, a former Sûreté du Québec inspector who has been hunting Howard for years.
-LaPointe explains that Howard, nicknamed "the First Wife", has been kidnapping and murdering people for years; he believes Wallace may still be alive, but not as they remember him.
+Having read the voicemails and become aware that Wallace is in danger, Ally and Teddy fly to Canada.
+Back at the mansion, Howard continues to mutilate and alter Wallace while relaying his backstory.
+He amputates Wallace's right leg, cuts out his tongue, and stitches the skin of his upper arms to his torso, leaving only his forearms able to move.
+Howard explains that he was a Duplessis orphan following his parents' murder; he was physically and sexually abused for five years by the clergy who fostered him, leaving him with severe misanthropy.

+A local detective puts Ally and Teddy in touch with Guy LaPointe, who has been hunting Howard for years.
+LaPointe explains that Howard, nicknamed "the First Wife," has been kidnapping and murdering people for years.
+His victims' bodies were found with no legs, stitched arms, no tongue, and fragments of tibia bones in their jaws.
+He warns them that Wallace may still be alive, but not as they remember him.

-Howard conditions Wallace to think and behave like a walrus.
+Eventually, Howard finishes sewing Wallace into a walrus costume made of human skin with the tusks attached.
+Howard proceeds to condition Wallace to think and behave like a walrus.
 Howard reveals that shortly before being rescued, he had killed and eaten Mr. Tusk to survive.
 Overcome with guilt, he has spent the last 15 years turning his victims into his beloved savior in an attempt to relive their last day and give Mr. Tusk another chance at survival.

-With Howard dressed in his homemade pelt, the two engage in a fight that ends when Wallace impales Howard on his tusks.
-Howard dies satisfied to have fulfilled his life's mission at last.
+With Howard later dressed in his homemade walrus pelt, the two engage in a fight that ends when Wallace impales Howard on his tusks.
+Howard dies satisfied.
 LaPointe, Ally, and Teddy enter the enclave as Wallace bellows victoriously.
-LaPointe aims a gun at him, much to Ally’s horror.
+LaPointe aims a gun at him to put Wallace out of his misery, much to Ally’s horror.

 One year later, Wallace, still living as a walrus, lives in a wildlife sanctuary.
-Ally and Teddy visit him and feed him a mackerel.
+Ally and Teddy visit him and feed him a fish.
 In a flashback, Ally tells Wallace that her grandfather once told her that crying is what separates humans from animals.
 Ally tearfully tells Wallace she still loves him before leaving.
-Wallace cries as he bellows, implying that he has retained some of his humanity.
+Wallace cries as he bellows, implying he has retained some of his humanity.